errinlarsen/castle_greyhawk/_posts/2014-08-25-some-backstory.md

 All around the circle heads were nodding.
 Cliques were formed.
 Expeditions were planned, and at last begun.
 Maakyor and Moonglum, with but a glance, confirmed they would be travelling together.
 The news of wonders and riches being found buried deep beneath _Castle Greyhawk_, no-less than the ancient home of Zagyg himself, cried out for exploration and discovery; and so close to home, too!

 The final meeting of the eight, as they embark on their quest, consists of one final accord: until their lost ally is found, they will henceforth be known as **The Ordo Septenarius**; their rallying cry and their motto: _"Quae erit octo!"_*.

-<span style="font-size: small>*translation: The Order of Seven; "We will be eight!"</span>
+<sub>*translation: The Order of Seven; "We will be eight!"</sub>